smohith/cp4i-install/README.md

 ### OLM Catalog Sources
 1. From your web browser use the ![home.png](images/home.png) icon to open the OpenShift console.

+<ins>Warning</ins> If you get a `PR_END_OF_FILE_ERROR` error in the browser it is most likely indicative of an OpenShift certificate expiration issue.
+To fix the problem follow the steps in **Appendix A** below and then come back to this section.

 2. The login credentials should already be saved in the browser.
 If not use `ibmadmin` as Username and `engageibm` as Password (make sure to select the `htpasswd` authentication method).
 3. From the left hand menu expand `Operators > OperatorHub` and search for `cloud pak`.
 If the result is similar to the screenshot below skip Step 4 below and move to the next section.